bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 #### Determining the Current Auditor ####

-Somehow Hibernate Envers needs to know which User added, modified or deleted the data.
-Hibernate Envers requires you to implement the ``AuditorAware`` interface for it.
-The implementation ``ThreadLocalStorageAuditorAware`` is a little bit complicated.
+Somehow Hibernate Envers needs to know which user has added, modified or deleted data.
+Hibernate Envers requires you to implement the ``AuditorAware`` interface for providing the username at runtime.
+The implementation in the sample application is the ``ThreadLocalStorageAuditorAware``.

 I am using the ``RequestContextHolder`` to transport the Username information through the application.
 It is a Web application and all actions happen inside the Request Scope.
 So I think the ``RequestContextHolder`` is an appropiate place to store the